-One of the top skills of a medical assistant is being able to handle scheduling and appointment setting.
+One of the skills medical assistants need is the ability to handle scheduling and appointment setting.
 This can be a challenging task in busy medical offices and healthcare facilities.
 Medical administrative assistants need to set up appointments for new and existing patients, make changes to scheduled appointments when needed, and keep track of canceled appointments.
-In healthcare practices with multiple providers, scheduling and appointment setting can be a significant part a medical assistant’s daily tasks.
+In healthcare practices with multiple providers, scheduling and appointment setting can be a significant part of a medical assistant’s daily tasks.

 Administrative medical assistants might be responsible for purchasing equipment and supplies for medical offices or other healthcare facilities.
 This requires having solid skills in budgeting, financing, and decision-making.
-These medical assistants might be expected to make decisions about purchasing office supplies, such as printer paper and computers, and ensuring that medical offices always have necessary supplies stocked.
-In some cases, administrative medical assistants purchase surgical tools and other medical equipment.
-No matter what items or supplies medical assistants oversee purchasing, they need to stay within a certain budget.
+Medical assistants might be expected to make decisions about purchasing office supplies, such as printer paper and computers, and ensuring that medical offices always have necessary supplies stocked.
+In some cases, administrative medical assistants also purchase surgical tools and other medical equipment.
+No matter what items or supplies medical assistants are charged with purchasing, they need to stay within a certain budget.

 Medical administrative assistants need to have strong organizational skills and a strong attention to detail.
 These assistants handle a wide range of tasks daily, including scheduling appointments, updating patient records, and completing insurance forms.
 Being detail-oriented and having good organizational skills helps reduce the risk of costly and potentially dangerous errors that could occur otherwise, such as errors on insurance forms or mistakes that affect patients’ prescriptions.
 Keeping medical offices running smoothly and ensuring patients receive proper care requires administrative medical assistants to be as organized as possible.

 Administrative medical assistants should be able to follow all office protocols, including health and safety protocols.
-When new protocols are implemented, these medical assistants should adjust the way they handle their duties and responsibilities as needed.
+When new protocols are implemented, medical assistants may be required to adjust the way they handle their duties and responsibilities.
 For example, medical offices might have updated protocols for the way patient records are maintained or how patients are checked in for appointments.
 Medical administrative assistants need to stay up to date on all office protocols and make sure they’re following them as directed.

 The College of Health Care Professions (CHCP) offers a Medical Assistant Certificate Program to provide the training needed for this career.
-This program teaches you the clerical or office skills you’ll need when working as an administrative medical assistant.
-You’ll also learn clinical skills that you might use as a medical assistant from time to time, depending on where you work.
-During your training at CHCP you will be expected to be knowledgeable in a multitude of clinical skills, including but not limited to, phlebotomy, surgical procedure assistance, injections, specimen collection, and more.
-As a professional you may choose the administrative side, but in order to graduate there is a 50/50 split of administrative/clinical skills needed to complete the program successfully.
+This program is designed to help you learn the clerical or office skills you’ll need when working as an administrative medical assistant.
+You’ll also be instructed in clinical skills that you might use as a medical assistant from time to time, depending on where you work.
+During your training at CHCP you will be introduced to a multitude of clinical skills, including but not limited to, phlebotomy, surgical procedure assistance, injections, specimen collection, and more.
+As a professional you may choose the administrative side, but our program focuses on both administrative and clinical skills.